Tommertom/svelte-ionic-npm/README.md

 		})
 ```

-- Pages that use Ionic must be a SPA - so these routes need to have ssr disabled in their layout files.
+- Pages that use Ionic  need to have ssr disabled in their layout files (if not earlier present in parent layout).
 Kit example: `src/routes/+layout.ts` and add `export const ssr = false;`

 Integration of Ionic

-- `npm i @ionic/core@6.3.0 ionic-svelte` - using Ionic 6.3.0
+- `npm i @ionic/core ionic-svelte` - (ionic svelte has typings until 6.4.2)
 - create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
 Example: - create a theme folder/file that contains the colours for Ionic (see starterfiles/theme).
 Example: https://raw.githubusercontent.com/Tommertom/svelte-ionic-npm/main/starterfiles/theme/variables.css
 - the top-route layout file `+layout.svelte` (Kit) or top root module (others) needs to run `setupIonicSvelte()` and import the theme stylesheet before anything else - also see starterfiles/+layout.svelte.
 Example: